Sanket292001/FlashLightController/README.md

 - Maximum Value: As you wish (Depends on how much delay you want between FlashLight)

 #### Permission:
-- Camera permission is needed to control flashlight of application.
+- Camera permission is needed to control flashlight from application.

 ### Note:
 - Remove AppAssets folder before using application from this repository